abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 **Task 2:** Go through other mathematical operations and verify that they are monoidal.

+Here are some monoids:

 All (finite) strings under *string concatenation* (`+`), with the empty string as identity:
 - Associative: `(a + b) + c === a + (b + c)`
 - Identity: `s + "" === "" + s = s`

-All natural numbers under the **maximum ** functions, with 0 as identity:
+All natural numbers under the *maximum* function, with 0 as identity:
  - Associative: `max(max(a,b), c) === max(a, max(b,c))`
  - Identity: `max(a, 0) = a`